 How do I store leftover grits?

-Leftover grits can be stored in an airtight container in the refrigerator for up to three days.
-For long-term storage, consider freezing them in individual portions for quick meals later.
+Store leftovers in an airtight container in the fridge for up to three days.
+You can freeze portions for quick meals later.

 Can grits be served as a dessert?